v76s/Clarusway/Git/Project2/readme.txt

 25 ] git commit -m "This is the fifth commit that contains 3 file updates."

 26 ] git log --oneline --graph --all
-     See all the commits
+     See all the commits, it will crash, we can fix it by: git config --global core.pager cat

 27 ] git checkout [HASHCODE] # (IMPORTANT : Select the first commit to go to)
      Entering 2 bytes of the hash code will be enough.
 Observe the file changes.

 28 ] git log --oneline --graph --all
      How many commits do you see?

+29 ] git checkout master
+     Get back to the latest head pointer

 29 ] Add these line in all the files, index1.html, index2.html, index3.html
-    <h1>This is the sixth commit.</h1>
+    <h4>This is the sixth commit.</h4>

-30 ] Create a file called main.js, write "This is a js file for the 6th commit" inside of it.
+30 ] Create a file called main.js, write
+	function message() {
+    			console.log('This is a js file for the 6th commit');
+	}
+	inside of it.

 31 ] git status
      Do you see all the files and the main.js inside the changeset?